mazdakn/resume/README.md

 _**Senior Software Engineer** | Tigera, Vancouver, Canada | May 2021 - Present_

+- Developing and maintaining enterprise features, like observability, of Project Calico data plane
+- Designed and developed egress gateway functionality in Azure to control workload's outbound traffic
+- Developed a workload run time security solution by monitoring syscalls and events using eBPF

+_**Senior Software Engineer** | Project Calico | May 2021 - Present_

-- Developing and maintaining next generation data plane of Calico CNI using eBPF/XDP
+- Developing and maintaining Project Calico data plane using Linux Iptables and eBPF/XDP
 - Designing and developing features using Linux connection tracking, packet filtering and Traffic Control
-- Developed a workload run time security solution by monitoring syscalls and events using eBPF
 - Introduced stateless firewall capability in Calico eBPF data plane by developing XDP programs

 _**Network Security Architect** | Ericsson, Sweden | 2020 - 2021_